Andrews High School (North Carolina): History

 Andrews High operated as a junior and Senior High School from its original opening in 1915 until 1996 when the Andrews Junior High was renamed to Andrews Middle.
 The name was only recognized the North Carolina Department of Public Instruction until 1999, when the new Andrews Middle facility opened on the east side of town, and the name was officially established.
 Andrews High was a 7-12 school, and Andrews Elementary held K-6 across the street.
 The building of Andrews Middle was completed around 1999, and classes at the new school began in August.
 Andrews High now operates as a traditional 9-12 high school.
+In the early 2000s, fugitive Eric Rudolph camped 200 yards from the high school and watched the town.

 In 2011, the former Junior High School/Middle School building, Building B, had an expansion on the west side and on the north part of the building.
 On the north part, a large new choral room with two offices was added.
 The west side of the building had restrooms added.

 On January 15, 2016, the school gymnasium was dedicated as the Ken Solesbee Athletic Center, in honor of coach Kenneth Solesbee who was a prominent figure in Andrews' athletic history.
 The dedication also included naming the court the Ken Solesbee Court, refurbishing of the bleachers, and a repaint of the entrance to the center.

 From 1964 until around 1992, graduations were held in the Ken Solesbee Athletic Center.
 From 1992 onward, graduations have still been held in the Athletic Center, but primarily in Hugh Hamilton Stadium, depending on weather conditions.

 In response to the COVID-19 pandemic, Andrews High School did not have a graduation for seniors in the class of 2020.
 Instead, with Covid relief funding, pictures of the graduates were put up on utility poles in the town from just east of the intersection of Main Street and US-19, to the intersection of Main Street and Wilson Street.
 This began a new tradition of graduates' portraits and names being put up on each of the 18 poles from the area (most have two on a pole while others have three or four).
 The banner tradition was originally discontinued for the 2025 school year, citing no more funding for the banners, but only a few hours later, it was announced that the banners would go up with funding from an anonymous donor.

+In 1975, a state study strongly recommended consolidating Andrews and Murphy high schools.
 In May 2020, the Cherokee County Board of Education voted to consolidate Andrews, Murphy, and Hiwassee Dam High Schools.
 The state awarded a $50 million grant to build a new central high school in Peachtree, but after public outcry newly elected school board members voted to return the money and maintain the status quo.